 Aslo see FAQ for Players.

-What can and can’t I do as an Early Access game designer?
+What can I do as a game designer?

 I would like to both play games and create my own.
 Is it possible?

 Yes.
-Free player plan comes with any designer plan and vice versa.
+The free player plan comes with any designer plan and vice versa.

-To play premium games, though, you will have to purchase a premium player plan, and to create more games and have more designer features—to purchase a premium designer plan.
+To play premium games, though, you will have to purchase a premium player plan, and to create more games and have more designer features, you will have to purchase a premium designer plan.
 These are separate and need to be purchased separately.

 Are there any limitations for me in Workshop?